-The fiscal 2015 executive compensation program consisted of three key elements: (1) base salary; (2) short-term cash incentives; and (3) long-term incentives in the form of PSUs, MSUs and RSUs.
+The fiscal 2016 executive compensation program consisted of three key elements: (1) base salary; (2) short-term cash incentives; and (3) long-term incentives in the form of PSUs, MSUs and RSUs.

-Compensation Element Base Salary • Purpose and Philosophy Provides executive officers with financial stability and predictable cash flow; and • Determined by evaluating the executive's role within the Company, experience, performance, and potential for development, as well as base salaries of comparable roles within peer group companies and the broader marketplace.
-Short-Term Cash Incentives • Rewards the achievement of annual Company and individual performance goals; • Expressed as a targeted percentage of base salary determined with reference to the peer group companies and the broader marketplace; and • Participant may earn between zero and 250% of target, depending both upon Company and individual performance.
-Long-Term Incentives • Directly links a significant portion of total executive officer compensation to the market value of Company stock, while promoting retention through multi-year vesting; • Performance Share Units ("PSUs") are earned based upon the extent to which annual Company financial targets are achieved with as few as zero and as many as 200% of targeted PSUs possible.
-Earned units are then subject to multi-year vesting, promoting continued linkage to Company stock price while also promoting retention; • Market Share Units ("MSUs") use a performance measure that is based on relative total shareholder return over one-, two- and three-year periods instead of annual financial performance metrics to integrate a longer, multi-year performance period into the Company's equity compensation program; and • Restricted Stock Units ("RSUs") represent a more stable equity-based compensation vehicle, ensuring linkage to Company stock price performance while promoting retention over a multi-year vesting period.
+Compensation Element Base Salary Purpose and Philosophy Base salary provides executive officers with financial stability and predictable cash flow.
+Individual base salaries are determined by evaluating the executive's role within the Company, experience, performance, and potential for development, as well as base salaries of comparable roles within peer group companies and the broader marketplace.
+Short-Term Cash Incentives This element rewards the achievement of annual Company and individual performance goals.
+Cash incentives are expressed as a targeted percentage of base salary determined with reference to the peer group companies and the broader marketplace.
+Participant may earn between zero and 250% of target, depending both upon Company and individual performance.
+Long-Term Incentives Long-term incentives directly link a significant portion of total executive officer compensation to the market value of Company stock, while promoting retention through multi-year vesting.
+42